-Consider rotating by donating items to a local food bank while they are still good and replacing with a fresh supply.
+Consider rotating by donating items to a local food bank while they are still good and replacing them with a fresh supply.
 It is best to “eat what you store and store what you eat.”
 This practice will decrease the waste and assures you are not adjusting to a new diet while trying to cope with a big crisis at the same time.

 Recommended Storage Containers

-We frequently purchase dry food items for our long term food storage in bulk.
-Bags of grain and dry goods are highly susceptible to insects, moisture, rodents, chemical contamination and the aging effects of oxygen exposure.
+We frequently purchase dry food items for our long-term food storage in bulk.
+Bags of grain and dry goods are highly susceptible to insects, moisture, rodents, chemical contamination, and the aging effects of oxygen exposure.

-Taking time to repackage dry foods for long term storage will improve the quality and lengthen the shelf life.
-Remember good dry food candidates for long term storage should have a moisture content of 10 percent or less.
+Taking time to repackage dry foods for long-term storage will improve the quality and lengthen the shelf life.
+Remember good dry food candidates for long-term storage should have a moisture content of 10 percent or less.

 Bulk dry goods may reasonably be stored in the original packaging for a year.
 I personally would take the time to package food in appropriate storage containers for anything longer than one year.

 Cans are perfect for long-term storage of dry (10 percent moisture or less), shelf-stable, and low-oil content foods.
-Dry foods do not react with the metal can due to a food grade enamel lining.
+Dry foods do not react with the metal can due to a food-grade enamel lining.
 The #10 can is like a time capsule that creates the ideal protective environment for dry foods.

 All dry foods, except sugar, should be packed with an oxygen absorber to prevent insect infestation and preserve the quality of food.
-These cans provide true oxygen barrier which makes them a great choice.
+These cans provide a true oxygen barrier which makes them a great choice.
 Protect cans from moisture to prevent rust.
 Do not store #10 cans in direct contact with concrete floors or walls.

 We have rolling racks that make the rotation of the #10 cans simple.
 They also store well stacked in cardboard boxes or on shelves.

 Mylar pouches are made from multi-layer laminated plastic and aluminum.
-Foods do not react with the aluminum because they are separated by a layer of food-grade plastic.
+Foods do not react with aluminum because they are separated by a layer of food-grade plastic.

 Mylar bags effectively protect against moisture and insects.
 These bags allow for a very small amount of oxygen transfer over time.
-Pouches are not rodent proof.
+Pouches are not rodent-proof.
 Consider storing pouches inside of rodent-resistant containers such as plastic buckets or metal garbage cans.
 These provide an additional layer of protection and may be worth considering.

 Do not allow Mylar pouches to come in contact with concrete floors or walls.
 Store only foods low in moisture (10 percent or less), shelf-stable, and low in oil content in foil pouches.